pratikksolanki/tribalscale-fullstack-exercise/README.md

 ## What I would improve with more time

 - **Prompt caching** - the system prompt never changes, so paying to send it on every request is wasteful.
-Caching it would cut costs by around 90%.
+Caching it would cut costs.
 - **Streaming** - right now nothing prints until the full response comes back.
-Streaming would make it feel much faster.
+Streaming would make responses feel much faster.
 - **One prompt per input type** - the current prompt handles bug reports, transcripts, and documents all in one.
 Splitting them out would make each easier to tune.
-- **Auto-retry** - if Claude returns something that doesn't match the expected shape (rare but possible), sending a follow-up to fix it would handle it gracefully instead of throwing.
+- **Auto-retry** - if Claude returns something that doesn't match the expected shape (rare but possible), sending a follow-up to fix it would handle it gracefully instead of throwing errors.

 ---